Staypowered-AI/staypowered-api/README.md

 ## Authenticating

-Use your API tenant key in a bearer token when sending requests e.g.
+Use your API tenant key in a bearer token when sending requests:

 ```
 {